kanekomasahiro/Re-ranking/README.md

 ## Experiment setting
+- Data
   - We use document-level [TED corpus](https://wit3.fbk.eu/) (Japanese->English) for experiments.
   - TED is document-level corpus, however I train NMT model on sentence-level to examine the effect of our proposed method.
   - We use TED dev set for transfer learning of DoRe.
 We split only 420 sentences and used it as dev set for transfer learning.
     - train: 200k
     - dev: 9.3k
     - test: 2.6k

 - NMT model
   - transfomer: default setting of tensor2tensor, NMT trained on sentence-level